S2E/s2e-old/docs/Plugins/FunctionMonitor.rst

         //Perform here any analysis or state manipulation you wish
         //...
     }

+Call/return handlers are paired: `FunctionMonitor` tracks stack pointers.
+Whenever the return instruction is executed and the  stack pointer corresponds to the one at the call instruction, the return handler tied to that call is executed.

 You can pass as many parameters as you wish to your call handlers.
 You are not limited to the default `S2EExecutionState` and `FunctionMonitorState`.
 For this, you can use the `sigc++`  `bind`  feature.